 It’s a New Year and everyone is thinking about their Resolutions.

-Instead of giving you a list of suggestions to do for this new year (you know, the usual lose weight, save money, etc.), I’m going to urge you to give up some things instead.
+Instead of giving you a list of suggestions to start doing for this new year (you know, the usual lose weight, save money, etc.), I’m going to urge you to give up some things instead.
 These are easy, no-cost options that will make this your best year yet.

 Normally giving up is a bad option.
 It’s associated with being a quitter or not being tenacious.
 But hear me out.
 These are things that I struggle with.
 These are things that you struggle with too.
 And they are things that are holding us back from living our life to the fullest.
 The life that God wants to bless us with, but we’re too often focused on these negative aspects instead.